Sign in

 Andrei VexlerSr.
 Director of Video Marketing, Kaseya

-3. Make your brand look bigger than you are
+3. Make your brand look larger than life

 "Playing it safe is the riskiest strategy," said Udi Ledergor, Chief Evangelist and former CMO at Gong.
 Ledergor walked through Gong’s iconic campaigns, including a $500 Times Square billboard and their regional Super Bowl ad.
 The secret?
 Invest in small moments with big amplification.